minkezhang/mudpy/README.md

 ```
 from Mud import Mud

-# we're running with the joke
+# we're taking the joke and beating it to the ground
 class Pie(Mud):
 	def __init__(self, *args, **kwargs):
 		# set some instance variables